 Local Democracy Groups have unique access to Council and ability to influence its decision making.
 They can play an important role in positively influencing outcomes affecting the whole community.
 Although advisory committees are not a decision-making body, a quorum is required for recommendations.
-The quorum for meetings is a minimum of seven members.
+The quorum for meetings is 7.